Teriks/TinkerRetroPie/README.md

 If your going to use the full version of Mupen instead of the default `lr-mupen64plus` emulator, you will need to manually fix the screen resolution in two config files so that all of the packaged video plugins work correctly.
+If you do not set the proper resolution in these files, the screen will be rendered tiny in the bottom left corner of your display until you do.

 ## gles2n64 fix

-The gles2n64 video plugin will need to have its Window Size manually adjusted since it currently cannot be determined automatically.
+The gles2n64 video plugin will need to have its window size manually adjusted since it currently cannot be determined automatically.

 Run Mupen with the gles2n64 video plugin once to generate a default config (the screen will be tiny), close RetroPie and then edit `/opt/retropie/configs/n64/gles2n64.conf` and manually set the correct window size for your display.